-As a mother and wife of 5 beautiful children and one granddaughter, I am aware of the power of influence that my presence have in both my home and my marriage.
-But in this post, I want to focus on my influence as a mom.
+As a wife, mom of 5 beautiful children and one granddaughter, I am aware of the influence I have both in my home and my marriage.
+In this post, I want to focus on my influence as a mom.

 My awareness has grown ever so deeply as I watched my 5 kids mimic me in our everyday interaction.
 My husband often tells me, “they get that from you”and I can not deny it as I hear them speak, they sound just like me.
 I want you to know, I have days when I am not always displaying Christ like behavior.